fac28/cohort/example-check-in-questions.md

 - What's a silly/nonsense habit or ritual you keep with a friend/partner/family member?" (could be a game you play, joke you repeat, nice gestures or vicious spirals of revenge - whatever you want) (Alphonso)
 - What is a conspiracy theory you truly believe in?
 Nb.
 UFOs don’t count (Cameo)
 - What are your 3 most used/ favourite emojis?
 (Elisabeth)
+- If you could magic out of existence one everyday thing from the world, what would it be and why?
+(Mark)